RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable enables localisation settings for Dublin\.
+Whether to enable localisation settings for Dublin\.